-Last summer, I had surgery on my sinuses and during a post-op checkup, my surgeon asked how severe my case of sleep apnea is.
-I told her I have never been diagnosed and she asked if I am tired every day.
+Last summer, I had surgery on my sinuses, and during a post-op checkup, my surgeon asked how severe my case of sleep apnea is.
+I told her I have never been diagnosed, and she asked if I am tired every day.
 I said yes, but that has been the case for decades.
-She said she was not surprised and that I should get it checked because the opening to my throat was unusually small and she would be shocked if I did not have it.
+She said she was not surprised and that I should get it checked because the opening to my throat is small, and she would be shocked if I did not have it.
 I told her I would think about it.

 How is that for some foreboding thoughts?

 I saw a ‘sleep specialist’ who was an ARNP.
 He asked all sorts of questions and weighed and measured me.
 I learned a few things like my neck size is a sign that I might have it, which I thought was weird.
 I don’t think I have a ginormous neck or anything.
 I knew weight had a lot to do with it, but my BMI is on the high side of normal.
 He said I should lose 10 pounds, but I am aiming for 25.